rjdp/EE_stack-plugin_template/docs/helpDoc.rst

 # Avoid reinventing the wheel , use EE-apis .

-#contains core EE apis that must be use in EE plugins, if need be
+#contains description for core EE-apis that must be used in EE plugins, if need be